How to install Python dependencies in a project¶

 Specify a different branch:

-However, we very strongly recommend specifying either a tag:
+We strongly recommend specifying either a tag:

-or a commit:
+or best of all a commit:

 hg+, such as

 firstname.lastname@example.org:divio/django-cms.git.
 Use the tarball or zip archive URL as